MikeClark512/WinFormsDataGridViewFileExplorer/README.md

 ﻿# About
-The point of this demo is to exercise DataGridView in a way that is similar to Windows Explorer and other popular apps like voidtools Everything.
+This example exercises DataGridView in a way that is similar to Windows Explorer's list view and other popular file listing apps like voidtools Everything.

-I focused on some features specifically:
+## Goals
+- Brevity: The non-designer code is intentionally brief, at around 200 lines.
+- Plain objects: The code should be easily portable to work with any plain old objects (e.g. deserialized JSON), leaving behind any trace of FileSystemInfo.
+- Fluent gestures and responsive behavior

 ## Column and Window Resizing
 - The columns should respond to the form window being resized